 On reaching the island three-and-a-half weeks after leaving Australia, the team launched three two-man collapsible canoes (folboats).
 Lyon and five others then paddled into Singapore harbour.
 Arriving at night they split up and slipped from ship to ship attaching limpet mines, paddling another 80 kilometres to rendezvous with Krait six days later on 2 October.

-When the mines exploded, seven ships, totalling 35,000 tons, were sent to the bottom of the harbour.
+When the mines exploded, seven ships were sank or badly damaged.
 The Krait recovered its intrepid but exhausted canoeists and travelled back to Australia, arriving at Exmouth on 19 October 1943.